-Impeachment is a rare political process used to remove a President, Vice President or other civil officers from public office and is defined in the US Constitution.
-The reasons for removal include Treason, Bribery, or other high Crimes and Misdemeanors (violations of the public trust).
+Impeachment is a rare political process used to accuse a President, Vice President or other civil officers of misconduct and is defined in the US Constitution.
+The reasons for impeachment include Treason, Bribery, or other high Crimes and Misdemeanors (violations of the public trust).

 Impeachment in the Constitution

 Since the Constitution defines impeachment, what does what does it say?
 Let’s go through it.
 For clarity I used http://constitutionus.com because of the handy searchable index but feel free to use any version.
 FYI, the funny spelling is original to the text.

 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.”

 The preamble states the basic intentions constitution, which is to establish peace and liberty through law and justice.
 (It’s just good practice to start with the preamble.)